Neck Deep: All Distortions Are Intentional (2019–2022)

 The band released a new single entitled 'She's a God' on 27 June 2019 with new bassist Joshua Halling, who was the band's touring photographer.
 The band spent the summer of that year touring as support for Blink-182 and Lil Wayne.
 Wayne threatened to quit the tour due to the size of the crowds, saying "Please forgive me but I am so not used to performing to a crowd … and there’s not too many... that’s not my swag," he admitted.
 "I’m not sure how long I’m going to be able to do this tour, but make some noise for Blink-182 for including me anyway.
 This might be my last night, though.
 Let’s go!".
 Lil Wayne ended up confirming he was staying with Neck Deep and Blink-182 for the remainder of the tour, tweeting "I’m having too much fun with my bros blink-182."

 In February 2020, Ben's brother Seb officially joined the band as bassist, after having been involved behind the scenes since day one.
 He replaced Joshua Halling who returned to being the band's photographer.
 However, Halling recorded all bass tracks on the upcoming album.
 On the same day, they unveiled the Neck Deep app, which features photos, videos, tour dates, and announcements.
 A header image reading "You are invited to Sonderland" with the dates 28/02/20 - 29/02/20 is featured prominently.
 Their tour was scheduled to be in the U.K. and in the United States throughout 2020 with their new album, All Distortions Are Intentional being released on 24 July 2020.
-However, the tour was cancelled due to the COVID-19 Pandemic.
+However, the tour was postponed to the following year due to the COVID-19 Pandemic.
+The band released an EP Live From Lockdown featuring a 5-song set of "live" performances of their recent album.

-On 10 May 2022, longtime drummer Dani Washington announced via the band's social media pages that he would be parting ways with the band after 10 years to pursue other ventures, being replaced by their long time drum tech Matt Powles.
-On 26 May 2022, the band released a new non-album single titled "STFU", along with a music video.
+On 10 May 2022, longtime drummer Dani Washington announced via the band's social media pages that he would be parting ways with the band after 10 years to pursue other ventures, being replaced by their long-time drum tech Matt Powles.
+On 26 May 2022, the band (now as free agents having recently split with Hopeless Records) released a new non-album single titled "STFU", along with a music video.